NathanTBeene/vscode-reminder/README.md

 ## Installation

+#### Marketplace
+1. Go to your `Extensions` tab in VSCode
+2. Search `Interval Reminders`
+3. Click install
+4. Enjoy

+#### Manual Install
-1. Download the latest `.vsix` file from the [GitHub releases page](https://github.com/NathanTBeene/vscode-reminder/releases).
+1. Download the latest `.vsix` file from the [GitHub releases page](https://github.com/NathanTBeene/vscode-reminder/releases)
-2. In VSCode, go to your `Extensions` tab.
+2. In VSCode, go to your `Extensions` tab
-3. In the top right corner, click the three dots.
+3. In the top right corner, click the three dots
-4. Click `Install from VSIX`.
+4. Click `Install from VSIX`
-5. Enjoy.
+5. Enjoy

 ### Manual Build